 If bikes are left outside front doors or chained to street furniture please try to cause minimal obstruction of the pavement.

 There are practices on Beaumont Street (numbers 19, 27/28).
-The Jericho Health Centre on Walton Street has two practices and takes new patients on a rota basis.
+The Jericho Health Centre on Walton Street has two practices.

 The nearest pharmacy is Woodlands in Botley Road – friendly and helpful.